boxcutter/oci/README.md

 cd ros/ros-core
 # Check the Containerfile with hadolint
 $(git rev-parse --show-toplevel)/bin/lint.sh
-# Build the image for testing on the local processor architecture (image name is configured in the `Polly.toml`)
+# Build the image for testing on the local processor architecture
-$(git rev-parse --show-toplevel)/bin/build-local.sh
+docker buildx create --use
+docker buildx bake local --local
 # Run tests on the image with cinc-auditor
 $(git rev-parse --show-toplevel)/bin/test.sh
-# (Optional) push the image to the container repository on dockerhub - ideally this should be done via a GitHub Actions workflow and not locally
+# (Optional) build and push the image to the container repository on dockerhub - ideally this should be done via a GitHub Actions workflow and not locally
-$(git rev-parse --show-toplevel)/bin/build-push.sh
+docker build bake default
 ```